diverse-project/pdedependencies2dot/README.md

 # pdedependencies2dot

+## Description

-Program to generate a dot graph from a set of OSGI/Eclipse modules
+Generates a dot graph from a set of OSGI/Eclipse modules, by reading all the MANIFEST

+## TODOs

+- pom.xml
+- méthode main + options CLI
+- regroupement des plugins en features
+- README